When to Use

 Step 2: Establish a regular data review process

-Monthly or quarterly data review meetings where programme staff examine monitoring data against targets and ask "what does this tell us?" are the engine of adaptive management.
+Monthly or quarterly data review meetings where program staff examine monitoring data against targets and ask "what does this tell us?" are the engine of adaptive management.
 These meetings must be scheduled, attendance must be required, and outputs (decisions, follow-up actions) must be documented.

 Step 3: Link data to decisions, explicitly